preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index.rst

 *************************
 You can check up on a Sign-off request to see what has happened.

-1. Click the link (Name) for the request.
+1. Click the link (Title) for the request.

-Something like the following is shown, example from a test environment:
+Something like the following is shown:

 .. image:: sign-off-requests-checking-1-613-new.png

 Here you can see, for example, the status and the number of recipients that has completed the request.
-You can check the message (if any) for a page by clicking the pen.
+You can check the message (if any) for a page by clicking the pen (the link in Omnia 7.1).

 For more information, you can click "Download Details" to download an Excel file.